engineer-andrew/ea-customizable-components/projects/ea-multi-select-dropdown/README.md

 <span style="border-radius: .25em; color: white; padding: .5em; margin-left: .5em; background-color: red;">String</span> or <span style="border-radius: .25em; color: white; padding: .5em; margin-left: .5em; background-color: blue;">Number</span>
 <span style="border-radius: .25em; color: white; padding: .5em; margin-left: .5em; background-color: green;">Optional</span>/<span style="border-radius: .25em; color: red; padding: .5em; margin-left: .5em; background-color: yellow;">Required</span>

-Allows you to specify a unique identifier for the multi-select-dropdown.
+Allows you to specify a unique identifier for the ea-multi-select-dropdown.
 This identifier is used by the service to close other dropdowns when this dropdown is opened.
-For that reason, this property is<span style="border-radius: .25em; color: red; padding: .5em; background-color: yellow;">required</span>if you are using more than one multi-select-dropdown that will interact with each other.
+For that reason, this property is<span style="border-radius: .25em; color: red; padding: .5em; background-color: yellow;">required</span>if you are using more than one ea-multi-select-dropdown that will interact with each other.
 We recommend always specifying an id to be safe.

 Since: 0.0.1